ACCESS SYSTEMS (UK) LIMITED (“We”) are committed to protecting and respecting your privacy.

 Companies House: When you make an enquiry about our services, it’s important for us to understand as much about your organisation as possible, this helps us to route your enquiry to the most suitable advisor (this could be based on industry or geographic location for example).
 We use companies house as a source of due diligence on prospective customers, typically we look at years incorporate, turnover and assets.

-Marketo: When making an enquiry into our services we will look at your information history in Marketo to understand as much about the nature of your interest and organisation as possible to ensure we can route your enquiry to the most suitable advisor.
+Hubspot: When making an enquiry into our services we will look at your information history in Hubspot to understand as much about the nature of your interest and organisation as possible to ensure we can route your enquiry to the most suitable advisor.
 Information includes, your browsing history on accesspay.com, the means by which you found accesspay.com (Google, Linkedin, Bing etc), any content you may have previously consumed (ebooks, guides etc) and the data you have provided us in any contact or download forms such as name, email address and job title.

 Linkedin: When you make an enquiry about our services, we may conduct further research into you and your organisation using Linkedin.
 This is to help us understand as much about you and your organisation as possible, such that we can provide the best possible advice with regards to our goods and services.